Libyan Arabic: Intelligibility with other varieties of Arabic

-Generally, all Italian and to some extent Turkish loanwords are substituted.
+Generally, all Italian and to few extent Turkish loanwords are substituted.

 If a word is replaced, it does not mean that it is exclusively Libyan.
 The situation sometimes arises because the speaker mistakenly guesses that the word does not exist in the hearer's dialect.
 For example, the word zarda (feast, picnic) has close variants in other Maghrebi dialects but is usually substituted in Maghrebi contexts because most speakers do not know that such variants exist.

 Pidgin Libyan Arabic

 Pidgin Libyan exists in Libya as a contact language used by non-Arabs, mostly Saharan and sub-Saharan Africans living in Libya.
 Like other pidgins, it has a simplified structure and limited expressive power.